-You’re starting a project or a new exercise plan, and it’s in shaky, new territory for you.
-You feel doubt about whether you can do it, and so you’re tensely doing everything you can to make sure it will turn out the way you hope.
+You’re starting a project or a new exercise plan, and it’s in shaky new territory for you.
+You feel doubt about whether you can do it, so you’re tensely doing everything you can to make sure it will turn out the way that you hope.

 The stress, fear, doubt, and tension you feel likely come from an attachment to how things will turn out.
-For example, we want to lose weight and get fit through exercise, or be brilliant at our new project and have everyone think we’re wonderful.
+For example, we want to lose weight and get fit through exercise or be brilliant at our new project and have everyone think that we’re wonderful.

 But maybe we’ll get healthier despite not meeting the goal.
-Maybe we’ll enjoy the exercise, or meet other people trying to get healthier.
+Maybe we’ll enjoy the exercise or meet other people who are trying to get healthier.
 Maybe it won’t turn out as well as we had hoped, but we can still enjoy the process.

 The outcome we hope for isn’t the only one we can appreciate.
 In fact, if we are broadminded, we may see that the actual outcome could be even better.

-What if the outcome does matter, like, say, you are supposed to hit objective X for your work?
+What if the outcome does matter?
+Say you’re supposed to hit objective X for your work.
 Well, you should do the actions that are most likely going to get you that outcome.
 Plan out the steps, then execute them.
 But as you’re doing each of the steps, you don’t have to be attached to the outcome.

 What can you focus on instead of the outcome?

-The intention.
-I’ve found my intention in doing a task to be much more important. it’s what I hope to bring to the task rather than what I hope to get out of it.
+I’ve found my intention in doing a task to be much more important.
+It’s what I hope to bring to the task, rather than what I hope to get out of it.
 It’s how I want to show up right now, rather than how I want things to be in the future.

 Think about how this might change things for you.
-If you’re working on a shaky new project, you can focus on what is beautiful about the moment, having fun with the effort, playing and being curious, and being more loving to yourself and others.
+If you’re working on a shaky new project, you can focus on what’s beautiful about the moment, having fun with the effort, playing and being curious, and being more loving toward yourself and others.
 This transforms every act, every habit, every project, and every moment with others.

 Do every act out of devotion and love, letting go of any attachment to the outcome.